1632 series: The Ring of Fire Press

 In June 2013, Ring of Fire Press was created to reissue certain materials originally published online in the Grantville Gazette.
 First, it would publish certain stories that were serialized across several issues of the Gazette, so they can be read without hunting through the various Gazette issues.
 Second, it would publish several themed collections of fact articles.

 In 2018, the scope of Ring of Fire Press expanded, with the hiring of managing editor Walt Boyes and Joy Ward, and graphic artist Laura Givens.
 The release schedule was increased to two books per month, including original novels in the 1632 series (the first being 1635: The Battle for Newfoundland), collections of serialized 1632 stories, and non-1632 related novels - both new and reprinted.

 The initial volumes were made available through Amazon as Kindle editions or print on demand paperback books.
 Later Baen began distributing selected titles for Ring of Fire Press through their web store and their other distribution channels.

-On August 16, 2022, Lucille Robbins, the widow of Eric Flint, officially announced the immediate shutdown of both The Grantville Gazette and the Ring of Fire Press.
+On August 16, 2022, Lucille Robbins, the widow of Eric Flint, officially announced the immediate shutdown of both the Grantville Gazette and the Ring of Fire Press.
 Without a huge infusion of new cash, it was determined that both business ventures would not be economically viable without Flint's participation.

+In April 2024, Baen announced that they planned to rerelease select books originally published by Ring of Fire Press.

 Assiti Shards novels

-Following the success of the 1632 series, two other alternative history series were started by Eric Flint, following the same concept as 1632—that there was a time displacement caused by an "Assiti Shard".
+Following the success of the 1632 series, several other alternative history series were started by Eric Flint and his successors, following the same concept as 1632—that there was a time displacement caused by an "Assiti Shard".